 The specific geology of Finland with its numerous bare rock surfaces and boulders as well as sparse population have been beneficifal for preservation of interesting archaeological monuments which are lost elsewhere in the world.
 This includes interesting stone settings, including numerous labyrinths and cliff paintings.

 - Astuvansalmi rock paintings - Southern Savonia.
 Group of 65 rock paintings at the rocky shores of lake Yövesi.
-The paintings possibly are made in 2200 - 3800 BC, they show elks, people, boats and other features.
+The paintings could be made in 2200 - 3800 BC, they show elks, people, boats and other features.

 - Finby stone labyrinth, Nauvo - Finland Proper, Vartiosaari stone labyrinth in Helsinki, Uusimaa, Mustaviiri stone labyrinth (Kymenlaakso) and approximately 100 other stone labyrinths (jatulintarha) are found along the coast of Finland.
 The oldest may be from Viking time, while the newest - even from the 19th century.

 - Lampuvuori cliff painting on Valkeisaari - Saimaa Lake, South Karelia.
 Faint paintings on a cliff of this island show boat with elk-head sculpture as a prow and four figures in this boat and another undecipherable painting.
 Below these drawings have been found pottery sherds, bones.
-Painting possibly is made in 3600 BC.
+This painting could be made 3600 BC.
 Cliff itself resembles a giant sculpture of man - this might be a reason why this site has been special to ancient people.

 - Pattijoki Kastelli - Northern Ostrobothnia.
-Prehistoric structure, built approximately 2000 BC.
+Prehistoric structure which was built approximately 2000 BC.
 It represents a stone circle - 36 x 62 m large, 2 m high rampart with 6 gateways.
 There are more, although less impressive kastelli in Finland.

 - Sammallahdenmäki - Satakunta.
 Impressive Bronze Age burial site consisting of 36 granite cairns of different styles.
 Developed in 1,500 - 500 BC.

 - Värikallio rock art - Kainuu.
-Oldest rock paintings in Northern Finland, drawn circa 1500 - 2500 BC.
+Oldest rock paintings in Northern Finland, drawn sometimes around 1500 - 2500 BC.
 Among other shows also humans with triangular heads.

 - Wolf Cave of Vargberget (Susiluola) - Ostrobothnia.
 Large cavern in granite rocks, unique in Northern Europe as it shows that people lived here, in this cave before the last Ice Age, 120,000 years ago.

 - Helsinki Cathedral - Helsinki, Uusimaa.
-Imposing domed building in Neoclassical styloe, built in 1830 - 1852.
+Imposing domed building in Neoclassical style, built in 1830 - 1852.
 One of symbols of Helsinki.

 - Kerimäki Church - Southern Savonia.
 Considered to be the largest wooden church in the world, built in 1844 - 1847, 37 m high, suited for 3,000 people.

 - Petäjävesi old church - Central Finland.
 Unique wooden church built in 1763 - 1765, clock tower in 1821.
-It is considered that the church is built in Renaissance style even with some Gothic influences that late.
+This is very late example of Renaissance style with some influence of Gothic style.